rd--/blksc3/md/glossary.md

 ## Copy & Paste

-A block can be copied by typing _Ctl-c_ and a copied block can be pasted by typing _Ctl-v_.
+A block can be copied by typing _Ctl-c_.
+A copied block can be pasted by typing _Ctl-v_.

 ## Deleting Blocks